 Critical Care Medicine

-The Division of Pediatric Critical Care Medicine manages the University of Maryland's Children's Hospital's Pediatric Intensive Care Unit (PICU), a 24-bed facility that provides expert multi-disciplinary care for young patients with life-threatening medical and surgical conditions.
+The Division of Pediatric Critical Care Medicine manages the University of Maryland's Children's Hospital's Pediatric Intensive Care Unit (PICU), a 19-bed facility that provides expert multi-disciplinary care for young patients with life-threatening medical and surgical conditions.
 Our physicians have committed to 24/7 in-house attending staffing of the PICU, putting our most talented experts at the bedside of the sickest, most vulnerable patients around the clock.
-Ours is one of the first PICUs in the country to provide staffing at this highest level.

 - Acute illnesses of any etiology, including but not limited to:

 - Patient care is orchestrated by the attending pediatric intensivist who freely calls upon any and all necessary subspecialists.
 A wide array of state-of-the-art monitoring (invasive and non-invasive) and diagnostic techniques are matched to the specific needs of the patient

 - Renal replacement

 - Full cardiopulmonary support (extracorporeal life support - ECMO)

 - Patient- and family-centered care

 Services to Physicians

 - Consultation on complicated cases